The Alberta Buck - Teaser

 Your Family Provides The Bank Provides

-25 years of interest payments
+Asset #2: 25 years of payments (a tradeable security)

 The Alberta Buck: Same Asset, No Interest